manzhch/edecob/README.md

 # statsspa-fl-event-detection-pkg

 R package that can detect sustained worsening in digital biomarker data.
+Accounts for noise using an autoregressive model.